 - This project was awarded to landscape architect, DHM Designs, in February 2020.

 - Residents were invited to take a survey in July.
-Although the survey is now closed, the results are available on-line.
+View the survey results (PDF).

-- Starting Friday, Oct.
-16, the park concepts will be available for viewing along with a corresponding survey for residents to provide feedback and preferences through Monday, Nov.
-30.
+- October 2020 - park concepts were available for viewing along with a corresponding survey for residents to provide feedback.

-- Nov.
-30, 2020 survey closed.
-Results are being reviewed and the public's feedback incorporated in the final renovation design to be presented to Town Council in 2021.
+- November 2020 - Results (PDF) are being reviewed and the public's feedback incorporated in the final renovation design to be presented to Town Council in early 2021.

 Plum Creek South Park